Golden Gate Park

 Advertising

-Hike along the rugged coastline with views of the Pacific and the Marin Headlands from within the Presidio, San Francisco's former Army post turned national park.
+Hike along the rugged coastline on the Batteries to Bluff Trail with views of the Pacific and the Marin Headlands from within the Presidio, San Francisco's former Army post turned national park.
 Lucky folks may even see dolphins and gray whales sporting in the waters below.
 There are dune plants, butterflies, lush greenery, little brooks and hidden springs.
 The trail terminates (or starts) at Battery Crosby, a historic gun battery.
 A path leads down to Marshall Beach to connect you with the breathtaking surf, or you can access Baker Beach by a sand ladder with rungs and ropes.
 With 470 stairs on this trail, it is not accessible for wheelchair users.

 The ultimate urban hike with steps on the eastern side of Telegraph Hill, this trail leads you to the unusual "fire nozzle" beauty that is Coit Tower.
-Start at the Embarcadero (with its beautiful views) and Sansome Street and encounter metal stairs, ascending to wooden stairs, concrete stairs, gardens and even Art Deco decorations on buildings.
+Start at the Embarcadero (with its beautiful views) and Sansome Street and encounter metal stairs ascending to wooden stairs, concrete stairs, gardens and even Art Deco decorations on buildings.
 It gets prettier as you go!
 And more strenuous, too: bring your sunscreen and water bottle.

 Advertising